igjese/cards/README.md

 Going in stages corresponding to historical periods, the first is founding of Rome and kingdom, ending with battle of Lake Regillus.

-Treasure:
+Money:
+- Barter Goods
-- money: Barter Goods, Aes Rude
+- Aes Rude

+Army:
+- Citizen Militia
-- army: Citizen Militia, Centuriae
+- Centuriae

 Example cards for the first period:
 - Grain Harvest